-Washington University encourages and gives full consideration to all applicants for admission and financial aid without regard to race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.
+Washington University encourages and gives full consideration to all applicants for admission and financial support without regard to race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.

 Evidence considered by each admissions committee includes not only the quality of previous course study but also its relevance to the applicant's prospective program.
 Research experience in the discipline is always viewed favorably.

 The Graduate School is strongly interested in recruiting, enrolling, retaining and graduating students from diverse backgrounds.
 Applications for admission by students from diverse backgrounds to any of the Graduate School's degree programs are encouraged and welcomed.
 To the greatest extent possible, students with disabilities are integrated into the student population as equal members.

 Degree programs set their own application deadlines, which must occur no later than January 15.
 Many deadlines are much earlier; applicants should check with their prospective programs.
 It is generally advantageous to the applicant to complete the application well in advance of the deadline.